awsdocs/amazon-s3-developer-guide/doc_source/replication.md

 ## When to Use SRR<a name="srr-scenario"></a>

 Same\-Region replication can help you do the following:
 + **Aggregate logs into a single bucket**—If you  store logs in multiple buckets or across multiple accounts, you can easily replicate logs  into a single, in\-Region bucket\.
-This allows for simpler processing of logs by a single  account\.
+This allows for simpler processing of logs in a single  location\.

-+ **Configure live replication between developer and test  accounts**—If you or your customers have developer and test accounts  that use the same data, you can replicate objects between multiple accounts, while maintaining  object metadata, by implementing SRR rules\.
++ **Configure live replication between production and test  accounts**—If you or your customers have production and test accounts  that use the same data, you can replicate objects between those multiple accounts, while maintaining  object metadata, by implementing SRR rules\.

-+ **Abide by data sovereignty laws**—Often customers are  required to store data in separate AWS accounts while being barred from letting  the data leave a certain Region\.
-Same\-Region replication can help you back up  critical data when compliance regulations don't allow the data to leave your  country\.
++ **Abide by data sovereignty laws**—You might be required to store multiple copies of your data in separate AWS accounts within a certain Region\.
+Same\-Region replication can help you automatically replicate critical data when compliance regulations don't allow the data to leave your  country\.

 ## Requirements for Replication<a name="replication-requirements"></a>